d-klotz/python-facial-expression-recognition/README.md

-# Audio, Video, and Text Analysis
+# Python facial expression recognition

-A Python project for analyzing audio, video, and text data.
+A Python project for analyzing facial expressions on videos.

 ## Setup